 Frank Haskew, Head of Taxation Strategy at ICAEW, comments: “As the increase is already on the statute books, it is an easy change to effect as it does not require parliamentary approval.”

 Finance Act 2021 also included an increase in diverted profits tax to 31% from 1 April 2023 to maintain its current six percentage point differential with the main corporation rate.
 A reduction in the bank corporation tax surcharge to 3% from 1 April 2023 was enacted in Finance Act 2022.
-ICAEW’s Tax Faculty awaits confirmation that these changes will also now proceed and not be reversed as previously announced at the mini-budget.
+It was confirmed at Autumn Statement 2022 that these rates will apply from 1 April 2023.

 The Tax Faculty

 ICAEW's Tax Faculty is recognised internationally as a leading authority and source of expertise on taxation.
 The faculty is the voice of tax for ICAEW, responsible for all submissions to the tax authorities.
 Join the Faculty for expert guidance and support enabling you to provide the best advice on tax to your clients or business.

 - 28 Feb 2023 (03: 00 PM GMT)